Donkey Kong Country 3: Dixie Kong's Double Trouble (SNES)

 Hidden Background Detail

-In Swanky's Sideshow, the barrel that Swanky Kong stands in has bananas inside of it.
-This detail can't be seen in-game since his sprite covers the bananas.
+In Swanky's Sideshow, the barrel that Swanky Kong stands in has bananas sitting on the top of it.
+While Swanky's sprite mostly covers up this detail in-game, the corner of the bunch can still be seen over his left shoulder.

 Press L, R, R, L, R, R, L, R, L, R on the file select menu, then enter MUSIC as a code.
 You can then select music and listen to it accordingly.